openstack/charm-neutron-dynamic-routing/src/README.md

     juju add-relation neutron-api percona-cluster
     juju add-relation neutron-api rabbitmq-server

-NOTE: This charm supports OpenStack versions Pike or newer.
+NOTE: This charm supports OpenStack versions Ocata or newer.
 Specify version
       to install using the openstack-origin and source configuration options.

 # Feature Usage